Zoeychengg/project_4/README.md

 ## Executive Summary
 DATA has completed the review on surveillance and control program through data analytics as well as the cost-benefit analysis.
 DATA has built and delivered a classification model with high sensitivity and specifity, achieving a ROC AUC score of ~0.75 in Kaggle.
 The EDA, modeling and cost-benefit analysis arrives at the following conclusion:
-- EDA shows that while it is true that dry condition (low wet bulb temperature) is more favourable for presence of WNV, hot temperature does not
+- EDA shows that while it is true that dry condition (low wet bulb temperature) is more favourable for presence of WNV, hot temperature does not (SOLO: EH HIGH TEMP IS CORRELATED TO PRESENCE, HIGH TEMPERATURE IS HOT CONDITIONS WHATTTTTTTT)
 - High mosquito counts (approx 1500) shows that the presence of WNV is almost guaranteed
 - 2 species (CULEX PIPIENS & CULEX PIPIENS/RESTUANS) of mosquitos exceeded the count of 1000
 - WNV is only seen in 3 mosquito species: CULEX PIPIENS/RESTUANS, CULEX PIPIENS and CULEX RESTUANS
 - High likelihood that not all species of mosquitoes found in the trap will carry WNV
-- Effectiveness of current pesticide deployment plan might not be optimal as the emphasis is not on areas with high mosquito counts or presence of WNV
+- Effectiveness of current pesticide deployment plan might not be optimal as the emphasis is not on areas with high mosquito counts or presence of WNV (SOLO: MIGHT NOT BE TRUE.
+WHAT IF THE AREAS WITH LOW COUNTS ARE DUE TO THE SPRAY?
+INFERENCING MODEL IS SUPPOSED TO HELP US DRAW INFERENCE OF IMPACT OF SPRAY ON WNV PRESENCE)

 CDC and CDPH to support the following recommendations:
 - New pesticide deployment plan which places more emphasis on areas with high mosquito counts or presence of WNV